Hi, my name is Daniel.

 Please let me share my journey briefly.

-I am a care giver for my mum who is 90 years old.
+I am a care giver, in Dementia Caregiving, for my mum who is 90 years old.
 My wife, siblings and in-laws help along too.

 My journey in getting acquainted with “Dementia” began, in 2013, when we first noticed my mother constantly tapping her fingers on the armchair where she sat.

 She was also beginning to frequently forget if she had taken her regular health supplements as the days passed by.

 The real journey began when mum was admitted to the hospital, after she had a fall in the bathroom, because her health gradually weakened due to a viral infection.
 The doctor confirmed that she had slight dementia when she was in the hospital.
 That’s when we finally came to terms that mum has dementia and needed care giving (either a maid or nursing care).

 My family began to ‘brainstorm’ in finding the best means of care giving for mum.
 It was a tedious process that entailed open discussions, quarrels, corporate decision-making, fact findings and information, patience and prayers.
 But despite of all those challenges, eventually, we had everyone in my family agreeing that the only one objective and decision making must be for mum’s happiness and well-being.

 We started by trying to employ a maid but it wasn’t meant to be, after interviewing a few prospects and having selected one, because the maid agency couldn’t get her work permit approved eventually.